eharquin/babyfut/README.md

 Each module can overload the load/unload/other method in order to have a specific behavior.

 ### Threads
-In addition to the main UI thread, there are 2 other threads running:
+In addition to the main UI thread, there are 3 other threads running:
 * Input, managing buttons control, rfid reading and goal detection
 * Replay, capturing video during a match and storing it when there is a goal
+* Server, waiting for messages from the second raspberry PI

 ### Settings
 Settings are stored in a JSON file located in the parent's `content` directory, that looks like: